danielboots/apollo/README.md

 * **[RANDOMKEYGEN](https://randomkeygen.com/):** - Website used to generate secure passwords, used in this application for ***SECRET_KEY***.

 * **[JAVASCRIPT](https://developer.mozilla.org/en-US/docs/Web/JavaScript):** - *As part of Bootstrap* Javascript although i havent programmed it, was included in the site as part of the Bootstrap framework so that some Bootstrap components such as the navigation toggler would work.

-* **[JQUERY](https://jquery.com/):** - *Extensive parts of the web application are programmed in jquery, click event listeners on page loads and loading of the users data all employ the use of jQuery.*

 * **[BOOTSTRAP](https://getbootstrap.com/):** - The framework for the site allowing use of the Bootstrap grid and responsive mobile first approach.
 I Used many components from Bootstrap mainly, the Carousel, Nav bar, forms and modals.
 * **[MDBOOTSTRAP](https://mdbootstrap.com/):** - The framework based on Google Material Design for Bootstrap.